goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 The site's root

-By taking advantage of some very fully supported alternative configuration and setup options, we can allow for:
+By taking advantage of some fully supported alternative configuration and setup options, we can allow for:

 - Slow, tested rollouts of WordPress core updates
 - A dev > stage > production workflow in a single WordPress install
-- Easily add more sites as needed
+- Easily adding more sites as needed

 That last point is especially attractive if you develop multiple WordPress sites; make this your local setup and you're golden.

 ### Getting Started

-We're essentially going to be giving WordPress it's own directory, then moving the <code class="path">wp-content</code> directory to the site's root.
+We're essentially going to be [giving WordPress its own directory](http://codex.wordpress.org/Giving_WordPress_Its_Own_Directory), then moving the <code class="path">wp-content</code> directory to the site's root.

 #### Give WordPress its own directory